Collection Operators

 fold — Sequential Reduction

 fold reduces a collection to a single value.
-Requires an accumulator.
+Requires a seed and a body callable.
+Does not catch break.

 # Result: 6